staticvariablejames/ChooseYourOwnLump/README.md

 (i.e. it becomes overripe, so the lump is autoharvested), or when a save game is loaded and the game notices the previous lump fell.
-Two different pieces of code handle each of the latter two, and I noticed that the timing of the first one
+Two different pieces of code handle each of the latter two, and the timing of the first one
 (lump falling while the game is open) is unreliable.
 So we will use the second one.